savishy/devops-experiments/README.md

 ### Docker ###

-Docker does the heavy lifting of building and running the application.
+Docker contains all the configuration required for building and running the application.

 There are two Docker containers: